 Another interesting little town on the north coast of Sicily is Cefalu.

 STEALING TOWELS IN CEFALU

 Cefalu is a cute, medieval, coastal, tourist town.
 If that doesn’t sound like a ringing endorsement, it may be because it was here I was accused of stealing towels in our hotel.
 We were checking out when the hotel maid sidled up to me and, in a low conspiratorial tone, whispered something I did not understand.
 Confused, I thought she was asking me if I had seen the hair dryer.
-Eventually I figured out she was asking how many towels were in the room when I arrived and why there was only one now.
+Eventually, I figured out she was asking how many towels were in the room when I arrived and why there was only one now.
 As I’m not in the habit of counting towels I did not have a ready answer and actually found myself offering to open my luggage to prove I had not stolen the towels.
-Meanwhile this bizarre conversation is taking place in public with fellow guests looking at me accusingly while I swear I’m not a towel thief.
+Meanwhile, this bizarre conversation was taking place in public with fellow guests looking at me accusingly while I swear I’m not a towel thief.
 I got out of there fast thinking this whole thing might have been connected to some sort of travel scam.

 Despite the towel incident, Cefalu is worth the stop.
 The town has a string of restaurants on the water with spectacular views.
 The water is still warm enough to swim in even in late fall and they have a couple of small but engaging museums.
 The cathedral is also beautiful.
 We were lucky enough to see a wedding while we were there.